Temperament:Social ButterflyEnergeticSuper Smart

 The American Eskimo Dog (aka the American Spitz) has an outgoing, intelligent and friendly temperament, which means this breed is very trainable and makes a fabulous best friend.
 These extroverted pups form strong attachments to their people and want to spend every moment with their loved ones.

-Eskies aren’t aggressive or biters, but that doesn’t mean you shouldn’t socialize your pup!
-Early socialization helps your dog be cool with making new friends (either two- or four-legged) throughout their life.
+Eskies are known to be friendly and social, but that doesn’t mean you shouldn’t socialize your pup!
+Early socialization helps your dog make new friends (either two- or four-legged) throughout their life.
 If they’ve had plenty of socialization as puppies, they can live well with cats, other dogs and kids.
 Because they’re on the small side, small kids and babies may accidentally hurt your pup, so be sure to supervise all pupper/kiddo playtime.
 The Eskie’s personality is full of charm, and they live to be the center of attention.

 How to Care for a American Eskimo Dog